sudheerj/javascript-interview-questions/README.md

      Object.keys(obj).length === 0 && obj.constructor === Object // Since date object length is 0, you need to check constructor check as well
      ```

-     1. **Using for-in with hasOwnProperty(Pre-ECMA 5):** You can use for-in loop along with hasOwnProperty.
+     1. **Using for-in with hasOwnProperty(Pre-ECMA 5):** You can use a for-in loop along with hasOwnProperty.

      ```javascript
      function isEmpty(obj) {